 Basically, I’ve learned a LOT about trying to conceive, both by experience and through research.
 And today, I want to talk about the basics.

-There are 5 non-negotiable items that you will need to get in the best physical and mental health you need to be in when you are trying to conceive.
+There are 5 non-negotiable fertility items that you will need for getting in the best physical and mental health for trying to conceive.

-These are items that help you in tracking, testing and supporting your cycle- all steps that will help you in your journey to get pregnant.
+These are items that will help you track, test and support your cycle- all steps that will help you in your journey to get pregnant.

-If you’re not already, you can follow my TTC journey here: MY FERTILITY JOURNEY
+If you’re not already, read about my TTC journey here: MY FERTILITY JOURNEY

 5 ESSENTIAL FERTILITY PRODUCTS